Video – Planting an outdoor classroom at Maeroa Intermediate School (3:07)

 - brought distinction to New Zealand through their work

 - enhanced New Zealand's reputation in their area or activity.

 As at February 2023, the Matariki Tu Rākau Programme has supported the planting of over 660,000 trees.
 Since the programme started in 2018, there have been more than 450 events to plant living memorials that honour members of the community.

 What funding is available?

-Te Uru Rākau provides funding for trees (preferably native trees) to be planted on suitable land that is accessible to the public or iwi.
+When applications are open, Te Uru Rākau provides funding for trees (preferably native trees) to be planted on suitable land that is accessible to the public or iwi.
 This includes: